elec327/elec327.github.io/lab2/index.md

 interrupt service routines execute as quickly as possible. **BONUS:** Make `next_led()` return an unsigned int, with the higher byte corresponding to PORT2 and the lower byte to PORT1.
-Then eliminate the switch statement and directly write the PORT1/2 values after the function call. **SUPER BONUS** In addition to the pendant pattern described above, program the pendant to operate as a clock.
+Then eliminate the switch statement and directly write the PORT1/2 values after the function call. **SUPER BONUS:** In addition to the pendant pattern described above, program the pendant to operate as a clock.
 (More later)

 9. How do you set a pin to be an output?
 What is the default mode for GPIO